plasmabio/plasma/docs/permissions/edit.rst

    :width: 100%
    :align: center

+Admins can prepare a list of environments before assigning them to user groups.

 Environments can be added on a group level by clicking on the ``Add Group`` button and selecting the group using the dropdown menu: